 Prior to attending the clinical program at VCIH I participated in various apprenticeships.
 My journey began with a three month immersion at Herb Pharm in 2009.
 Since then I have the great opportunity to study with Brittany Wood Nickerson of Thyme Herbal, William Siff of Goldthread, and other notable teachers that have generously passed along their insight and wisdom.

-I deeply respect and stand with herbal medicine.
-It considers the whole person and the way the systems of the body interact and function together.
-The plants create a space for healing to happen within and that is my intention as well.
+What I love about herbalism is the consideration for the whole person and the way systems of the body interact and function together.
+The plants create space for healing to happen within and that is my intention as well.
 In working with others I aim to connect people to themselves, their own kind regard, and to their green community.
-I draw forward the intelligence of both and together we weave a container for acceptance, transformation, and integration.
+I draw forward the intelligence of both and together we weave a tapestry of acceptance, transformation, and integration.

-I particularly feel called to work with folx experiencing digestive and sleep challenges, anxiety, mood swings, depression, loss, and grief, and the effects of trauma.
+I particularly feel called to work with folks experiencing digestive and sleep challenges, anxiety, mood swings, depression, loss, and grief, and the impact of trauma.

 Kripalu School of Yoga, Stockbridge, MA, 200hr YTT